27 December 2017, Kaplan House

 Because our numbers are increasing next year and we are introducing Electronics as a new subject, we have appointed two additional teachers.
 Mr Visser Gildenhuys to teach languages and Mr Stefan Pretorius to teach Electronics.
 As previously mentioned, Mr Andrew Wylie also joined us earlier in 2017 as Director of Cricket.

 We wish all the staff leaving us well in the next phase of their respective lives and welcome the new staff to Wynberg.
 We hope that their stay at Wynberg will be long and fulfilling.

-As we face the dawn of a new year, I wish you a restful break, a blessed festive season and successful 2018.
-I look forward to welcoming you all back on the 17th January 2018.
+As we face the dawn of a new year, I wish you a restful break, a blessed festive season and a successful 2018.
+I look forward to welcoming you all back on the 17 January 2018.

 From “The Gate of the Year” by Minnie Louise Haskins, published 1912

 And I said to the man who stood at the gate of the year: